inBrainSurveys/InBrainSurveys_SDK_Swift/README.md

 Rewards that have been processed **must** be confirmed with InBrain.
 To do this, use the ***InBrain.confirmRewards(txIDArray: [Int])*** function to confirm the acceptance of reward data.

 This call should **always** be made following reward data processing.

+## Ad Hoc inBrain Functions

+**presentInBrainWebView(withSecret: String, withAppUID: String)**
+* Presents the InBrain WebView with your Info.pList values as authentication credentials
+* Ensure this is being called from the InBrain.shared singleton reference
+* The Secret is your provided clientSecret from inBrain, based on the environment being tested
+* The AppUID is for the user attempting to use InBrain; this is often the unique account email or unique username of the user in your app
+* Send blank string as parameter (“”) if no unique identifier is used for users in your app

+**getRewards() (Useful for server less app)**
+* InBrainDelegate must be set and implementation of inBrainRewardsReceived(rewardsArray: [InBrainReward]) function must be available to receive reward data
+* Stand alone function to explicitly call for rewards within the app code

+**confirmRewards(txIDArray: [Int]) (Useful for server less app)**
+* Necessary call to confirm processed reward data
+* Pass array of reward transactionIDs as function parameter

+### InBrainDelegate functions
+***inBrainWebViewDismissed()***
+* This delegate function calls back whenever the InBrainWebView is dismissed

+## Customize inBrain

+Call these functions in code prior to calling *presentInBrainWebView(withSecret: String, withAppUID: String)*

+**setInBrainWebViewTitle(toString: String)**

+* Presents the InBrain WebView with the title string which is provided by the toString parameter

+**setInBrainWebViewNavBarColor(toColor: UIColor)**

+* Presents the InBrain WebView with the navigationBar displaying the toColor parameter as its background color

+**setInBrainWebViewNavButtonColor(toColor: UIColor)**

+* Presents the InBrain WebView with the navigationButtons displaying the toColor parameter as its text color

+# Side note - Things to double check:
+* Be sure your input Info.pList values have the proper key and values

+* The UIViewController that presents the InBrainWebView should properly conform to the InBrainDelegate.

+* Ensure that you are implementing the inBrainRewardsReceived() function to receive reward data from the getRewards() call.